 - via Chalons-sur-Marne, Fort de la Pompelle to Reims Aizelles, crepes made by the camp lady.
 Day trip to Laon.
-Passing car said "Do you want to see my bunquere?", went to see bunker where Hitler & Rommel stayed at one point in the war, being turned into a night club.
+The driver of a passing car shouted "Do you want to see my bunquere?", we follwed him at hairraising speeds to "his" bunker where Hitler & Rommel stayed at one point in the war.
+It was being turned into a night club.

 - home 4 hours to shopping at St Omer Mammouth.
-1 hour to Calais, hover 13h25 (choppy crossing) to Ramsgate, 187 miles up M11, Little Chef at Bar Hill. home 19h30
+1 hour to Calais, hover 13h25 (choppy therefore slow crossing) to Ramsgate, 187 miles up M11, Little Chef at Bar Hill. home 19h30

 1982 Holiday to Swiss lakes

 To holidays.
 Summer camping holiday Us 4 + Sylvia.
-[5-star insurance £45] Hovercraft crossing, on to Reims Camping Silvretta Bludenz? near Aizelles again.
+[5-star insurance £45] Was this our last with Rory and Hamish?
+Hovercraft crossing, on to Reims Camping Silvretta Bludenz? near Aizelles again.
 Crepes and jambon by the camp lady.

 - On to Wintertur (Switzerland) 26th July via Gothard pass to Lazise.
 Clare+Alan Page + co visited.
 Day visit to Venice.
 Lazise open air cinema James Bond with German dubbing.
 230 miles